Themefic-Team/instantio/readme.txt

 == Changelog ==

+= 2.5.7 = ( September 28, 2022 )
+- Updated: Compatibility check with WordPress
+- Fixed: Css update in the cart popup

 = 2.5.6 = ( September 28, 2022 )
 - Improvement: The payment gateway has been further improved
 - Updated: Compatibility check with WooCommerce 6.9.4